volodymyrhudyma/blog/content/blog/what-are-proptypes-in-react-and-are-they-still-needed.md

 ## Basic Validators

+*The full list of available validators can be found [documentation](https://reactjs.org/docs/typechecking-with-proptypes.html#proptypes), in the following section we will learn the most common ones.*

 Apart from providing a bunch of validators out-of-the-box, the library allows us to create our own, custom ones, which is a nice feature if you want to validate a complex type.

 The list of the most commonly used validators: